 The warehouse was built in 1824 during the golden age of colonial expansion, when goods arrived in Bordeaux from numerous French overseas possessions from Martinique in the Caribbean through Madagascar and Mauritius in the Indian Ocean to Tahiti in the Pacific.
 The interior looks more like a Romanesque basilica than a warehouse.

 The next example is the Urban Eco-System "Darwin" located in the former military barracks Niel built in 1874 on the banks of the Garonne River.
 After the barracks were closed, the barracks were turned into a "Darwin ecosystem" in 2011, which its creators call the City of the Future.
 It is a unique sociological experiment that gathers the most diverse content in one place.
-That's where skateboarders found their place, street art artists, producers and consumers of organic food, craft beer and organic wine, fans of electronic music, but also migrants who are offered accommodation and free medical care.
+That's where skateboarders found their place, street art. artists, producers and consumers of organic food, craft beer and organic wine, fans of electronic music, but also migrants who are offered accommodation and free medical care.
 Its founder, Philippe Barre, worked in the marketing industry for years, and at the end of his career, he decided to leave a mark that has a deeper meaning.

 Such ambitious projects, in addition to the personal initiative of enthusiasts, always require the vision and support of political leaders, so "Darwin" was created with the help of one such person - the then mayor of Bordeaux, Alain Gippe.